Aquafaba Chocolate Mousse

 - Coconut Oil: This helps thin the chocolate and prevent it from seizing.
 Any coconut oil works.

 - Powdered Sugar: Lightly sweetens the whipped aquafaba and helps with structure.
-I don’t recommend substituting another sweetener but you can omit this if needed.
+I don’t recommend substituting another sweetener (such as maple syrup) but you can omit this if needed.

 - Lemon: Helps with stabilizing.
 You can use fresh lemon juice or carton lemon juice.